|What are the prices of your puppies?

 EMAIL WAITING LIST

 everyone on the email waiting list at the same time and let you know that the litter is here.
 I will also send you a link to my

-where the litter is posted with pictures.
+website where the litter is posted with pictures.
 The first person to contact me and place a deposit on an available puppy, will

-good on our next available litter.
-I can not control mother nature and I never know what color and sex of puppies we will get until the litter is
+future litter.
+I can not control mother nature and I never know what color and sex of puppies we will get until the litter is born.

 Some litters have a lot of merles, some have a lot of solid colored puppies and others are half and half.
 The reserve deposit

 signifies the intent on the part of the Buyer to follow through with the purchase of a future puppy from Mott Ranch - Blazin' Sun

 as deposits are NON-REFUNDABLE.